bgoncharuck/bbia/README.md

 BBIA is a try to create fast and language independent algorithm which can save Nbit integer.

+The max value that can be saved with this algorithm is maximum unsigned integer value in power of two.
+For 32bit integer max value is 2^32*2^32 and need 2^11 PetaByte of RAM;
+For 64bit integer max value is 2^64*2^64 and need 2^35 YottaByte of RAM;
+Don't forget to count additional integer for sign save.

 Also BBIA can be considered as canonical and shifted numeric system of integer values with additional sign save [pure, positional, with direct presentation of forms and natural weight order]